NVIDIA/nvbench/README.md

 (single run per timed region) and "batch" execution time (launch multiple kernels within a single timed region).

+# Example Sandbox Project

+See [NVBench Demo](https://github.com/allisonvacanti/nvbench_demo) for a simple CMake project that builds an example benchmark using NVBench.

 ## Scope and Related Tools

 NVBench will measure the CPU and CUDA GPU execution time of a ***single